Is Wireless Audio Better Than Wired?

 No, Bluetooth does not use mobile data on devices.
 Bluetooth is a separate connection for compatible devices that works independently from WiFi and data.

-Should I choose a WiFi or a Bluetooth speaker?
+Should I choose a Wi-Fi or a Bluetooth speaker?

 It depends on your ergonomic scenario.
 If you are wanting something portable that you can take with you and connect to your phone whenever you want to, then a Bluetooth speaker will be the best option.
 There are plenty of decent sounding small and portable Bluetooth speakers on the market that are perfect for travel.
 If you are looking for something more permanent and higher-fidelity, then a WiFi compatible speaker should be considered.